Financial-Times/o-brand/README.md

 #### Brand Settings

-Brand settings provide boolean flags to turn variants on/off for a brand.
+Variants are considered unsupported by default, unless configured otherwise with settings.
+Brand settings provide boolean flags to turn variants on for a brand.
 Add the variant name to the settings map if the brand supports it.
 E.g. To configure support for inverse and b2b variants.

 ```scss
 $settings: (